pantheon-systems/documentation/source/_docs/guides/cache-control/03-miss.md

 previouspage: Cache a Page
 editpath: cache/03-miss.md
 ---
-There are a few ways to exclude a page from being cached and render content dynamically.
 By default, Drupal and WordPress set cache busting cookies that bypass cache to render content dynamically for authenticated users.
 If a user is logged in, they won't see cached content by default.

 For finer control, you can programmatically exclude a page from being cached via PHP.
-The easiest way to do this is by setting the `Cache Control` HTTP header to `private`.
+The recommended method to do this is by setting the `Cache Control` HTTP header to `private`.

 ## Using HTTP Headers in PHP (Recommended)
 Set the the `Cache Control` header to `private` if you don't want a certain page cached.
 This is the most reliable way to ensure the page is excluded: